eriktoller/AE_LE_crack/README.md

 - `ytraj` the vector containing the start and end point for the line hwere the trajectores are evenly spaced, for <img src="https://latex.codecogs.com/gif.latex?\sigma_{2}"/>
 - `Nw` the number of grid points in the x- and y-direction for the displacements

+## Citations
+The program has been used in the following paper:
+- Comming soon.

 ## References
 Guennebaud, G., Jacob, B., et al. (2010).
 Eigen v3. http://eigen.tuxfamily.org.